Gata salvaje: Plot

-Luis Mario Arismendi is an educated and handsome young man, heir to the family fortune, who loses his wife, Camelia, in an accident at sea, and she is never recovered.
+Luis Mario Arismendi is a handsome, educated young man who is the heir to his family fortune.
+He loses his wife, Camelia, in an accident at sea, and she is never recovered.
 This event keeps him in a sentimental limbo for quite some time.
-But before that, both of them were together enjoying their honeymoon while Patricio, Camelia's former lover called to threaten her that if she refuses to leave Luis Mario, he would tell Luis Mario that he and Camelia are lovers; and he is the only one who gives Camelia the kind of life that she desires and wants.
+But before that, both of them were together enjoying their honeymoon while Patricio, Camelia's former lover, called to threaten her that if she refuses to leave Luis Mario, he would tell Luis Mario that he and Camelia are lovers; and he is the only one who gives Camelia the kind of life that she desires and wants.
 But Camelia decided to leave Luis Mario forever to escape with him.

 Luis Mario decides to return from New York to take over the family business – the ranch – which is not in good financial standing.
 As he returns, the small plane in which he travels suffers an accident very close by to the ranch.
 Rosaura, who is in the area, reaches him and rescues him.
 Luis Mario instinctively kisses Rosaura and Rosaura is smitten.

 Eduarda, Luis Mario's sister, is determined to see Luis Mario married to Eva Granados, a beautiful but impulsive and demanding rich girl that will guarantee that they will not be financially ruined; but Luis Mario, in order to go against his sister, marries Rosaura, who is deeply in love with him although he doesn't share the same feelings.